zoetrope69/tessel-thermalprinter/README.md

 1. proper async for print function
 2. implement some kind of images functionality
 3. add back in tests/rework to styleguide for tessel modules
+4. add back in command delay
-4. better docs than this cmonnn
+5. better docs than this cmonnn